Welcome to the NVB Preconference!

 We are pleased to announce the fourth annual nonverbal behavior (NVB) preconference at SPSP, which will take place Thursday, February 26 in Long Beach, CA!
 The preconference will include invited addresses from leaders in the field, brief talks (in the data blitz tradition of SPSP), and a poster session.
 This preconference offers a unique opportunity to meet others who share your research interests, to network, to present your most recent findings, and to learn what others are doing!

-Four invited lectures from accomplished nonverbal scholars from varied disciplines: Norah Dunbar (University of California, Santa Barbara), Derek Isaacowitz (Northeastern University), Davis Matsumoto (San Francisco State University) and Linda Tickle-Degnen (Tufts University).
+Four invited lectures from accomplished nonverbal scholars from varied disciplines: Norah Dunbar (University of California, Santa Barbara), Derek Isaacowitz (Northeastern University), David Matsumoto (San Francisco State University) and Linda Tickle-Degnen (Tufts University).

 Competitively selected brief talks, which offer a chance for researchers and students to present their findings in paper form, as opposed to poster form.